wehr-lab/SaundersWehr-JASA2019/README.md

 Note that `knitr` rather than `sweave` must be used on compilation, this can be changed by setting RStudio>Preferences...>Sweave>"Weave Rnw files using:" to `knitr`.

+The build must be performed twice in order for the citations to work, the first generates a .bbl file, and the second is able to include it.

 ## File Descriptions

 ### code